smatechnologies/ibm-i-agent-docs/docs/configuration/extended-call-cmd.md

 - Start Number = up to 4 digits locate the starting position within the LDA data area.
 - Length = up to 4 digits specify how much of the LDA data area is updated by the string that follows.
 - value string' = up to 1024 characters can be included to specify the entire LDA contents in one string.
 However, considering using OpCon properties or LSAM Dynamic Variables (shown below) to make construction of the LDA contents more flexible.

+#### LDA() Keyword Format 1.b.

+Format 1.b. replaces a hard-coded character string with one or more Dynamic Variable {TOKENS}.
+The Agent's Job Scheduler replaces these tokens with their values before processing the LDA updates requested by this LDA() keyword.
+Notice that this format does not use single quotes around the Dynamic Variable {TOKENS}.
 ```
     LDA(start_nbr_4.0:length_nbr_4.0:{DynVarNam1}{DynVarNam2}...)
 ```
 :::info example
 LDA(225:14:{DYNVARNAM1})
 :::

+Notice that the value string for the LDA would be comprised of the results of one or more Type-V (NOT Type-L) Dynamic Variables in this case.
+The Type-L Dynamic Variable is used only for variation 2., below.
+You cannot use both a single-quoted string and a Type-V Dynamic Variable together - choose one format or the other.
+However, since more than one LDA() keyword is supported, it's easy to see how quoted strings and Dynamic Variables of Type-V could be combined for one Call command.

 :::tip
 Starting with LSAM version 21.1, Dynamic Variable values can be up to 1024 characters in length.
 Therefore, it is now possible for a single {TOKEN} to represent the entire content of a local data area.
 Accordingly, using more than one Dynamic Variable token would only be useful if the local data area content must be updated in pieces by concatenating values that are collected from different sources.